biocore/deblur/README.md

 Important options
 =================
-- The sequence trim length is specified by the ```-t NNN``` flag, where NNN denotes the length all sequences will be trimmed to.
+- Since deblur cannot associate together sequences with different lengths, trimming is automaticallly performed as the first step in the deblur pipeline.
+The sequence trim length is specified by the ```-t NNN``` flag, where NNN denotes the length all sequences will be trimmed to.
 Note that all reads shorter than this length will be discarded.

 - In order to run in parallel, the number of threads can be specified by the ```-O NNN``` flag (default it 1).
 Note that running more threads than available cores will not speed up performance.